ddftwiki/ssg/resources/templates/md/pages/ch01/basics.md

 *Ideas Unbound*

 ```
-GP, GP in hand.
+P, P in hand.
--> LED, IU, LP, LED, BW(ToA)                BBB+1 (4)   9 Storm
+-> LED, IU, LP, DR, ToA                BBB+UU (5)   8 Storm
 ```

-1. Cast Doomsday build: [LED, IU, LP, LED, BW]
+1. Cast Doomsday build: [LED, IU, LP, DR, ToA]
-2. Cast GP, draw (LED)
+2. Cast P, draw (LED)
 3. Cast LED
-4. Cast GP, hold priority crack LED for UUU, draw (IU)
+4. Cast P, hold priority crack LED for UUU, draw (IU)
-5. Cast IU, draw (LP, LED, BW)
+5. Cast IU, draw (LP, DR, ToA)
 6. Cast LP
-7. Cast LED
-   - Crack LP for R
+- Crack LP for B
-8. Cast BW targeting ToA, hold priority crack LED for BBB
+7. Cast DR
-9. Cast ToA for 9 storm.
+8. Cast ToA

-This pile has cost only BBB+1 and 4 life to execute and results in 9 storm, which is 18 lifeloss.
+This pile has cost only BBB+UU to execute and results in 8 storm, which is 16 lifeloss.
 This pile is quite efficient when it comes to mana.
 We use the additional cantrip to draw a Lion's Eye Diamond before executing the rest of the pile and use that Lion's Eye Diamond to pay for much of the rest of the pile.
-We basically turn our additional Gitaxian Probe into a Lion's Eye Diamond with Doomsday.
+We basically turn our additional cantrip into a Lion's Eye Diamond with Doomsday.

-One difficulty with this pile is that Ideas Unbound actually draws Burning Wish before we can sacrifice the second Lion's Eye Diamond in the pile to produce red mana.
-Therefore, one of the Lion's Eye Diamonds in the pile is replaced with a Lotus Petal, which together with one blue mana left from the first Lion's Eye Diamond pays for the Burning Wish.
-The second Lion's Eye Diamond is sacrificed for three black mana and pays for all but 1 mana of Tendrils of Agony.
+One difficulty with this pile is that Ideas Unbound actually draws Burning Wish meaning this is limited to using with a maindeck Tendrils.

 *Act on Impulse*

 ```
-GP, GP in hand.
+P, P in hand.
--> LED, AoI, LED, LED, BW(ToA)               BBB (3)   9 Storm
+-> LED, AoI, LED, LED, BW(ToA)               BBB+UU (5)   9 Storm
 ```

 1. Cast Doomsday build: [LED, AoI, LED, LED, BW]
-2. Cast GP, draw (LED)
+2. Cast P, draw (LED)
 3. Cast LED
-4. Cast GP, hold priority crack LED for RRR, draw (AoI)
+4. Cast P, hold priority crack LED for RRR, draw (AoI)
 5. Cast AoI, exile (LED, LED, BW)
 6. Cast LED
 7. Cast LED
    - Crack LEDs for BBB RRR
 8. Cast BW targeting ToA
-9. Cast ToA for 9 storm.
+9. Cast ToA

-This pile is very efficient at BBB and 4 life for 9 storm.
+This pile is relatively efficient at BBB+UU for 9 storm.
 The key idea is that, strictly speaking we only needed AoI, LED, LED, BW in our single cantrip pile.
 Meaning that if we shift this 4 card pile to the bottom, we can put any card on top.
-In this case we put a Lion's Eye Diamond on top, which we draw with Gitaxian Probe.
+In this case we put a Lion's Eye Diamond on top, which we draw with Ponder.
 The Lion's Eye Diamond then pays for the Act on Impulse, which exiles the other two LEDs and the Burning Wish we need to produce mana and wish for and cast Tendrils.